avbarbaros/adaptive-integration/README.md

-# adaptive-integration
+# Adaptive Integration
+1. Recursive Adaptive Quadrature (using Simpson's rule)
-This will implement recursive adaptive quadrature, test it on a function with a sharp peak, compare efficiency, and visualize the refined mesh.
+2. Testing on a function with a sharp peak
+3. Efficiency comparison with fixed-step methods
+4. Visualization of the refined mesh